sictweb/bti425-2020/notes/security-add-to-server.md

 First, the `server.js` code box includes "register" (a new account) and "login" methods.
 It also has new code that has a relationship to a new box of code, Passport.js.
 Similar to above, the relationship between the server/listener and Passport.js is shown as a red line  that connects at each logical usage point.

 Second, notice `Passport.js`.
-This code is now brought in to handle authentication and some identity management tasks.
+This code is brought in to handle authentication and some identity management tasks.
 Also notice its red line connector, indicating a relationship between some existing methods/functions in the listener with Passport.js code.

 > [Passport.js](https://www.passportjs.org/docs) is authentication middleware for Node.
 > It is designed to authenticate requests.